peteroupc/peteroupc.github.io/randomgendoc.md

      |      This method's accuracy decreases beyond that range.
      |
      |  sqrt(a)
-     |      Calculates an approximation of the square root of a the given number.
+     |      Calculates an approximation of the square root of the given number.
      |
      |  tan(a)
      |      Calculates the approximate tangent of the given angle; the angle is in radians.